catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/external_tools/README.txt

 - duplicate windoww should return last maximum conv date and save it

 wd:
- -- repacking or conversion fails the pot or sleater kinney cities
- - fever issues at picking up the track
+ - fever issues at picking up the track no
  - third eye fails at packing
+ - is the presindets of usa Peaches working @pack?

 ### dev issues:
 + Toolkit version flag does not sync to&from Github: Run RunMeFirst.bat